About the Programme

 Qualifications, Employment, and other Criteria

-Candidates must hold a Master’s degree acquired at university level (equivalent to the FHEQ-Level 7) in architecture, landscape architecture, urban design, urban planning, social sciences or related fields at the date of the submission deadline.
+Candidates must hold a Master’s degree acquired at university level (equivalent to the FHEQ-Level 7) in architecture, landscape architecture, urban design, urban planning or related fields at the date of the submission deadline.

 Residency in Zurich during the scholarship is required and adequate proficiency in English is mandatory (spoken and written).

-Please note that we exclusively accept application documents submitted through the online application portal.
+The programme exclusively accepts application documents submitted through the ETH online application portal.
 Applications via email or postal services will not be considered.

-- Beginning of April, 2019: Interviews with shortlisted candidates.
+- End of April, 2020: Interviews with shortlisted candidates.

-- Latest by May 1, 2019: Notification to successful applicants.
+- Beginning of May, 2020: Notification to successful applicants.

 - Letter of motivation (1 page).

 - Outline of the future research project (max.
-4 pages, + bibliography, + max.
-3 illustrations).
+4 pages, + max.
+3 illustrations + bibliography).

 - Curriculum vitae (including publications, portfolio, work samples, max.
 10 pages).